csrts/POW_proof_of_workload_calculation/README.md

 #Use pip to install the modules in the requirements

-$ pip install -r requirements.txt
+$ py -m pip install -r requirements.txt

 # run py scripts